Glitchero/dataprice/README.md

 *   __parseProductFromURL__ .- Receives a crawlInfo and a task object.
 This method extracts the information from a product page (the product page dosen't have a pagination) and returns a product object.
 The product object includes all the information from a product.
 *   __getCrawlingStrategy__ .- Returns the store name.

-Use the regex class to store the regexes:
+Use the regex class (in package com.dataprice.model.crawlers.utils) to store the regexes:

 ```
 public final static String LAEUROPEA_ID = "<div class=\"c-product-meta detailItem\" data-code=\"(.*?)\"";